SlashCoreProject/slash/README.md

 Note: Pending full implementation and roll out of a SLASH Lightning Network, **all other SLASH' features are enabled and functional from day 0**; end-users can utilise SLASH' speed, larger chain capacity, segregated witness and Masternode functionality straight away.

-Guides and additional information can be found on the [SLASH' Knowledge Base](https://slashcore.org), and direct support can be sought on the [SLASH Discord](https://discord.gg/XXXXX)
+Guides and additional information can be found on the [SLASH' Knowledge Base](https://slashcore.org), and direct support can be sought on the [SLASH Discord](https://discord.gg/axGGNfQ)

 #### Instant Mining Protection [1 SLASH reward to Block 500]

 SLASH blockchain has been set up to issue a 1 block subsidy up to **block height 500**.
 At 960 blocks per day, this is approximately 12 hours.
-Also Masternodes rewards start on block 1000, witch means about 1 day from the start of the chain.
+Also Masternodes rewards start on block 1000, which means about 1 day from the start of the chain.

 During this time, community members will be informed of launch and will be able to configure their setups for mining.